rodmatola/hostfully-computer-database/README.md

 ### Axe

-A tool to run accessibility checks.
+[Axe](https://www.deque.com/axe/) is a tool to run accessibility checks.
 In this repository is set just with the basic configuration

+### Ligthouse

+[Lighthouse](https://developer.chrome.com/docs/lighthouse/overview) is an open-source, automated tool for improving the performance, quality, and correctness of your web apps.

+When auditing a page, Lighthouse runs a barrage of tests against the page, and then generates a report on how well the page did.
+From here you can use the failing tests as indicators on what you can do to improve your app.